 The MA in Global Criminology is a one-year Master’s programme that equips students with the knowledge, skills, and understanding required to work with local and global crime issues, crime policies and crime control strategies.
 The programme offers a multidisciplinary, critical and comparative perspective in criminology, open for students with a BA degree in law, criminology, social sciences, or any other related social discipline such as economy, history or media studies, to name a few.

 Developing essential skills

-During this programme, you’ll study key issues such as organised and corporate crime, prison systems, security policies or the relation between ethnicity and crime.
+During this programme, you’ll study key issues such as organised and corporate crime, police surveillance, (cyber)security policies or the relation between ethnicity and crime.
 You will also develop essential skills that will benefit you in both your professional and personal life.
 You will be able, among other things, to:

 There is a growing demand for qualified researchers, legal practitioners and policy makers who can address these and comparable issues.
 Are you a multidisciplinary expert or criminologist who wants to make a significant contribution to the field?
 Are you someone who wants to work in the field of law and social reform – or any sector dealing with growing forms of local and global crime control?
 Do you want to be part of a Master’s programme with students from different continents?
 Then the MA in Global Criminology at Utrecht University is the right choice for you!

 The MA in Global Criminology is an English-taught programme that consists of small-scale, interactive, and intensive courses.
 During the course of your studies, you will learn a wide range of qualitative research methods, including ethnography, open interviews, visual and digital methods.
 This Master's differs in many respects from comparable programmes offered by other Dutch universities.
 The latter are often taught in Dutch, admit large groups of students, focus on single issues, or are dominated by mainstream approaches and quantitative research methods.
 In contrast, our Master’s programme offers you: